ylify/MLGs/README.md

 # How to use
 Generally, it is used to look into the chromosomal evolution in organisms.
 With the MLGs, it will help us to identify the ancestral stat and chromosomal events in Mollusca, including 1) the identification of chromosome duplication (or fission), insertion, and fusion and 2) the real sense of whole genome duplication.
-1) Similarity search: diamond blastp (or blastp in blast+) could be adopted to find the hits between them (MLGs as the query and proteins from genomes as databases).
+1) **Similarity search**: diamond blastp (or blastp in blast+) could be adopted to find the hits between them (MLGs as the query and proteins from genomes as databases).
 The protein was defined as a significant match against the mollusk ancestors if it was hit by at least 6 of 7 proteins from a linkage in MLGs (evalue < 0.001).
-2) Fisher’s exact test: The linkage groups between MLGs and the specific genome is checked by Fisher’s exact test using R package macrosyntR (Sami El & Richard, 2023) with a significant threshold of p-value below 0.001.
+2) **Fisher’s exact test**: The linkage groups between MLGs and the specific genome is checked by Fisher’s exact test using R package macrosyntR (Sami El & Richard, 2023) with a significant threshold of p-value below 0.001.
-3) Visualizaion: It needs your effort via python or R. Personally, I would recommend Oxford plot.
+3) **Visualizaion**: It needs your effort via python or R. Personally, I would recommend Oxford plot.

 # Citation: